chibykelaw/chibykelaw/README.md

   hey there
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
-I am Chibuike Orji-Oko, a Data Scientist from Nigeria.
+I am Chibuike Orji-Oko, a Data Scientist.
 I'm a mechanical engineer turned data analyst who loves learning new things, data-driven research, and being able to tell people what to do based on data.
 A data Scientist skilled in gathering, cleaning, analyzing, and visualizing data for use by technical and non-technical personnel.
 I love to combine my passion for learning and research with my data science skills to build solutions, better services and products.

 <h1>

 ### :man_technologist: About Me :

-- :telescope: I’m working as a Data Analyst.
+- :telescope: I’m working as a Data Analyst and an MSc Data Science & Artificial Intelligence graduate (UK).

 - 🌱 I’m currently learning data engineering, software engineering, and web3.